Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 love leftovers – dont waste food

-Food is the most flexible part of your budget, yet many of us still waste up to 30% of the food we buy.
+When it comes to saving money, food is the most flexible part of your budget, yet many of us still waste up to 30% of the food we buy.

 If your usual grocery spend is $450 a month then you could be wasting $150!
 That’s $1800 a year!